User Guide

 Showing and hiding series

-Tap the Watts or Amps chip above the chart to toggle each series on or off.
-These preferences sync across your devices via iCloud.
+The small Watts and Amps chips above the chart toggle each line on or off.
+Your choices sync across your devices.

 Overview chart

-The dashboard includes a rollup chart showing total watts and amps across all your devices over the last 30 minutes.
+The main dashboard has a rollup chart that sums watts and amps across every device over the last 30 minutes.
+Good for spotting whether something's drifting.

 Environment Sensor